bzzlab/blog-ven-client/Readme.md

 ```

 Build and run the client and see what happens.
-Remark: If you don't see any data then go to the last lesson and add some testdata with Postman or curl.
+Remark: If you don't see any data then go to the last lesson and add some test-data with Postman or curl.

 Task 2: Search in the Project for task and add the following code:
 ```